dhanyn10/open-ecommerce/README.md

 - you can use optional features to generate users data instantly using command `php artisan db:seed`.

 #### Installation with Docker
-- previously, make sure you already installed docker and docker-compose on your machine
+- previously, make sure you already installed docker and docker-compose on your operating system
 - run command `docker-compose up -d` to run and install the web apps instantly
-- wait for >= 10s and run command `docker exec oe-web php artisan migrate` to run the migration function
+- wait for 10s or more and run command `docker exec oe-web php artisan migrate` to run the migration function
 - run command `docker exec oe-web php artisan db:seed` to run database seeding function

 #### Enjoy